OpenDDS/OpenDDS/docs/news.d/idl_loc.rst

 .. news-prs: 4077
-.. news-push: Additions
+.. news-start-section: Additions
 - IDL file and generated TypeSupport.idl can now be in different directories
-.. news-pop
+.. news-end-section